DMPS/Bad-Eggs/README.md

 -The list of sanctioned targets is very lengthy and updated frequently.
 It is not cost effective for SMEs to keep track of these lists.

+The Solution:

-Solution: Bad Eggs is a quick and passive way for SMEs to be alerted of doing business with individuals or companies on the sanctions list.
+Bad Eggs is a quick and passive way for SMEs to be alerted of doing business with individuals or companies on the sanctions list.

 Customer Journey: Bob is the CEO of JetShare, a UK based private jet sharing business.
 Xavier is a drug dealer who just scored £100K in an illegal deal.
 He wants to launder his money through his company, Dodgy Limited.